 The court will deny any plan or agreement that it deems to be counter to the best interests of the child.
 Contested custody will cause court mediation and possibly incur mandatory counseling as a penalty.

 If both parents are unwed, that may lead to a parentage case, otherwise known as a paternity case.
 This means that in order to establish any plans for child support or a custody and visitation order, then the unmarried parents will need to establish paternity.
 In order to do so, you will need to file a petition to:

 - Establish Parentage

 New Mexico courts often assume that joint custody where both parents make both routine and daily decisions for the child is best.
 The time the child spends with either parent is relatively equal.
 The judge will require a professional opinion in order to issue a direct 50/50 split.
 If you do not feel that joint custody is the correct choice, then you may say so and work towards a different arrangement with our legal help.

 If you want to move your child to a new location, even within New Mexico, you may need permission from the other parent or the New Mexico court presiding over the case.
 For temporary relocations, such as for vacations or holidays, you may simply need to provide an itinerary or schedule.
 More permanent relocation like moving in or out of state can only be done without permission if you have sole legal custody of the child.

 Legal Solutions of New Mexico Serve Clients in Albuquerque, New Mexico and Surrounding Areas

 A child custody attorney provides the support you need to strengthen any custody case in a New Mexico Court.
 They will review your case and keep it organized, which is invaluable when the smallest mistake could have major repercussions on your case.
 The Legal Solutions of New Mexico attorneys are here for you and will fight for your rights as a parent today.
-Free consultation is available.
+Please visit our Child Custody FAQs for more information.
 Call Legal Solutions of New Mexico today.